russmckendrick/records/content/albums/the-best-of-the-faces-1333090/index.md

 ---
 title: "Faces (3) - The Best Of The Faces"
-album_artist: "Faces (3)"
+artist: "Faces (3)"
-album_title: "The Best Of The Faces"
+album_name: "The Best Of The Faces"
 date: 2016-01-08
 release_id: "1333090"
 slug: "the-best-of-the-faces-1333090"
+hideSummary: true
 cover:
     image: "the-best-of-the-faces-1333090.jpg"
+    alt: "The Best Of The Faces by Faces (3)"
+    caption: "The Best Of The Faces by Faces (3)"
-tags: ["Rock", "Pop"]
+genres: ["Rock", "Pop"]
-hideSummary: true
+styles: null
 ---

 ## Tracklisting